 The 10 Best Pool Chlorine Tablets

-This wiki has been updated 36 times since it was first published in April of 2015.
+This wiki has been updated 40 times since it was first published in April of 2015.
 One of the easiest ways to maintain algae-free swimming pool water is to add chlorine.
 But if you don't want to use messy liquid that can splash on your deck and bleach it, try these convenient tablets instead.
 They dissolve slowly to ensure even distribution while fighting bacteria and algae constantly, plus they can easily be applied through a feeder, skimmer basket, or a floater.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes